Salford Voices

 With thanks

 This project has been made possible by the generous support of the GMCA and The Booth Charities.
-It has been funded by UK Government with support from Salford CVS and Salford Council.
+It has been funded by UK Government with support from Salford CVS and Salford City Council.
 A special thanks to For Housing, Salford, The Radcliffe Trust and to our brilliant partner, Reform Radio.

 Donations